0xAtelerix/sdk/Readme.md

 2. **Review the Docker composition.** The root `docker-compose.yml` spins up:
     - a validator service with the consensus stack and MDBX volumes that mirror what runs in production,
     - a fetcher that requests transaction batches and external payloads from validators,
-    - your appchain container, built from the local Dockerfile, which links to the validator(and supporting services (PostgreSQL, Redis, or other caches) when the example demonstrates richer workflows).
+    - your appchain container, built from the local Dockerfile, which links to the validator network, and supporting services (PostgreSQL, Redis, or other caches) when the example demonstrates richer workflows.
 3. **Run the stack.** From the example repository, execute `docker-compose up --build`.
 This compiles your appchain binary, builds the container image, and starts the validator, fetcher, and appchain services.
-Keep the compose logs open; they surface consensus progress, batch ingestion, and RPC traffic that help diagnose configuration issues.
+Keep the compose logs open; they show consensus progress, batch ingestion, and RPC traffic for diagnosis.
 4. **Insert your business logic.** Modify the Go modules inside the example project to:
     - implement your `Transaction` and `Receipt` types,
     - implement your `StateTransitionInterface` and batch processor,
     - extend the JSON-RPC server for custom submission or query endpoints,
     - subscribe to external datasets through `MultichainStateAccess` when your appchain must block on foreign chain data.
       The example keeps these hooks in isolated packages so you can replace them without rewriting the compose workflow.
-5. **Iterate with docker-compose.** Each code change only requires rebuilding the appchain container (`docker-compose build appchain`) or restarting the stack (`docker-compose up --build appchain`) to verify deterministic behavior against the validator snapshot stream.
+5. **Iterate with docker-compose.** Rebuild the appchain container (`docker-compose build appchain`) or restart the service (`docker-compose up --build appchain`) to verify deterministic behavior against the validator snapshot stream.

 Once the template behaves as expected locally, you can push the forked repository to your Pelagos validator partners for staging.
 They reuse the same compose topology, ensuring your appchain container integrates with the network exactly as tested.